BAMresearch/aRTist-handbook/source/gui-menu-bar.rst

 ^^^^^^^^^

-The :guilabel:`Edit` menu contains undo/redo functionalities with the project's history, whereas the usual commands (cut, copy, paste and delete) refer to parts in the assembly.
+The :guilabel:`Edit` menu (:numref:`guiEditMenu`) contains undo/redo functionalities with the project's history, whereas the usual commands (cut, copy, paste and delete) refer to parts in the assembly.

 .. _guiEditMenu:
 .. figure:: pictures/gui-menu-edit.png